fancyfinn9/folder-comparer/README.md

 4. All information is output in output.txt

 This script won't tell you exact differences between folders but is handy for quickly checking for modified files.

+### How to run

+You will need at least Python 3 installed.
+Run it from the command line with `python3 folder-comparer.py` When providing folder names, a forward slash at the start will most likely crash the program.